 - Now put a 50mm (2″) wide stripe of strong cardboard around the objective lens or telescope dew cap and tape the ends with double-faced adhesive tape.
 Repeat this procedure 3 times between each layer to produce a stiff 50mm long cardboard cylinder that precisely fits onto your optical instrument.

-- Finally, glue the AstroSolar Safety-Film holder onto the 50mm cylinder while the cylinder is still mounted onto the front end of your telescope.
+- Finally, securely glue the holder containing theAstroSolar® Film onto the 50mm cylinder while the cylinder is still mounted at the front end of your telescope.

 Your homemade solar filter for visual and photographic use is ready!
 Store it properly!

 Is all of this handcrafting too much work for you?
 Are you afraid you might do something wrong?
 Then we have the solution for you!
-With our Baader Solar Filters – produced with AstroSolar Safety Film OD 5.0 – we now offer a solution for an affordable price for (nearly) all Telescopes, Spotting Scopes, Binoculars and Tele- / Camera lenses.
+With our Baader Solar Filters – produced with AstroSolar® Safety Film OD 5.0 – we now offer a solution for an affordable price for (nearly) all Telescopes, Spotting Scopes, Binoculars and Tele- / Camera lenses.

 It doesn’t matter which side of the film faces the sun?

 very helpfull instructions for diy people,thank you.How can i obtain solar shield filter paper.I live in australia at Tweed Heads 2486. nearesl city is Brisbane.

 Thank you for your interest.
 Please try our official distributor in Australia, http://www.extravision.com.au – Located in Brisbane